 Travel to Egypt to admire Nesykhonsu’s ancient and incredibly preserved coffin from 945 BC, then back to the US to be dazzled by the 1941 Hinds House stained glass window.

-The Cleveland Museum of Art is adjacent to Little Italy, making it a perfect opportunity to stop by the neighborhood for a nosh.
+The Cleveland Museum of Art is adjacent to Little Italy, making it a perfect opportunity to stop by the neighborhood for a nosh at one of its many cafes and restaurants.
 Indulge in fresh homemade pasta at Etna’s, then compare the cannolis and pastries from Corbo’s Bakery and Presti’s Bakery.
 Mangia, mangia!

 Greater Cleveland Aquarium

 Turtles, sharks, and a giant Pacific octopus, oh my!
 A day of interactive, educational, and aquatic fun awaits at the Greater Cleveland Aquarium.
 Here, you’ll learn about local fish species from The Great Lakes and types of sea life and animals from around the globe.
 It’s a smaller boutique aquarium, so you can take your time looking around.

 Try not to watch Jaws before your Cleveland vacation; as you stroll through the shark tube at the Greater Cleveland Aquarium, you’ll be surrounded by a variety of sharks swimming all around.
 In the tropical fish corridor, the rainbow colors of fish are mesmerizing.
 Can you find the striped Emperor Angelfish or the polka-dotted Harlequin Sweetlips?